yoosefi/avcaptools/README.md

 **HARDWARE DONATIONS ARE WELCOME**

 Requirements:
-- `bash` for scripts.
+- `bash`
+- `ffmpeg`
-- `mpv` for previewing output.
+- `mpv`
-- `ffmpeg` for encoding.
+- `v4l-utils`

 ## Capturing and Transcoding
-The device scripts here capture MP2/MPEG2 at an average bitrate of 8Mb/s, producing an MPG of ~4GB/hr (huge and raw).
+The device scripts here capture from A/V input devices to MP4 (8Mbps MPEG2 / 128kbps AAC), using ~4GB of disk space per hour of content.

-The `transcode-ntsc` script deinterlaces and compresses to AAC/x264, producing a visually identical video of ~1GB/hr (nice).
+The `transcode-ntsc` script deinterlaces and compresses captured files to a virtually identical MKV (x264), using ~1GB of disk space per hour of content.

 ## Project Structure
 The `dev` directory houses subdirectories for each device.